damhau/teamsstatus/README.md

 SUBSYSTEMS=="usb", ATTR{idVendor}=="04d8", ATTR{idProduct}=="f372", MODE:="0666"
 ```
 - copy the python script in any folder, I've used /opt/luxafor-web/
+- the flask web server will listen to 8080, if you need to change it update the varaible PORT at line 21 in the script.

 - cd to your folder (eg. /opt/luxafor-web/)

-- install PyWinUSB and Flasj
+- install PyWinUSB and Flask

 ```
 pip3 install PyWinUSB Flask
 ```

 - create the file /etc/systemd/system/luxafor-web.service and add the following